ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Selenomethionine SeMet vs Sodium Selenite: which is better?
+Selenomethionine SeMet vs Sodium Selenite: which is right for you?

-Selenomethionine SeMet is our top-ranked form of Selenium with best absorption bioavailability.
-It outperforms Sodium Selenite based on peer-reviewed absorption research.
+Not sure which to buy?
+Selenomethionine SeMet is our top-ranked form of Selenium, and it outperforms Sodium Selenite based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating